ShadeWilson/bashrc_setup/README.md

 }
 ```

 List the number of jobs scheduled in each state.
-Ex if yo have 3 jobs running and 200 waiting for slots in the queue, `qstat_list` would return:
+Ex if you have 3 jobs running and 200 waiting for slots in the queue, `qstat_list` would return:

 ```
 3 r Runing